UnitVectorY-Labs/dns-caa-catalog/README.md

 - **Error Handling**: Retry mechanisms and comprehensive error reporting
 - **Deterministic Output**: Sorted JSON keys and arrays for consistent results

+## Automation

+This repository is set to automatically udpate the CAA records for the top 10k sites once a day by retreiving them them and commiting the results as JSON to this repository.
+The list of top 10k domains is also updated once a week.

 ## Building

 ```bash